-Aged 38 Male Malaysian Mr. Tan Vei Teck was appointed to the Board of Paragon on 30 June 2021.
-Mr. Tan joined Regina Development Sdn Bhd as Project Coordinator in year 2010.
+Mr. Tan Vei Teck was appointed as Independent Non-Executive Director of Paragon on 30 June 2021 and redesignated as Executive Director on 1 April 2023.

+He joined Regina Development Sdn Bhd as Project Coordinator in year 2010.
 After two years of outstanding performance on his duty, he was promoted as General Manager in Regina Group and leads the development team in planning and implementation of projects at Regina Group.

-In year 2018, he serves as a Chief Executive Officer in Regina Group and Hoong Li Development Sdn Bhd until now.
-He works closely with relevant parties on issues pertaining to the business operations including government officials, consultants, contractors, suppliers, other developers (JV opportunity), bankers and lawyers.
+In year 2018, he serves as a Chief Executive

+Officer in Regina Group and Hoong Li Development Sdn Bhd until now.
+He works closely with relevant parties on issues pertaining to the business government operations includina officials. consultants. contractors. other developers suppliers, (JV opportunity), bankers and lawyers.
 In Regina Group, he manages and oversees the management team, operations and asset management for all properties across Malaysia including mall, entertainment, plantation and other businesses.

-Mr. Tan does not hold any shares directly in the Company.
+Mr. Tan does not hold any shares in the Company.